Terms and conditions of entry to our zoos

 - Valid only at the specified property

-- Children under 15 years of age must be supervised by an accompanying adult where an adult is deemed to be any person 17 years and over
+- Zoos Victoria reserves the right to request proof of age.
+Children 15 years and under must be supervised by an accompanying adult.
+An adult is deemed to be any person aged 16 years or older.

 - Children under 5 years: 1 adult to 3 children